Expiration, exercise, and assignment | Robinhood

 Note

-The day before the ex-dividend, we’ll try to prevent you from selling to open new short call options that are likely to be assigned that same night if the underlying symbol ex-dividend date occurs on the next trading day.
+The day before the ex-dividend, we’ll try to prevent you from selling to open new short call stock or ETF options that are likely to be assigned that same night if the underlying symbol ex-dividend date occurs on the next trading day.
 This is only temporary, and you can open new short call positions on or after the ex-dividend date.

 Disclosures